 Types of Evaporators

-This is intended to provide a brief synopsis of the primary types of evaporators which are implemented in various industries today.
+This bulletin is intended to provide an introduction to the primary types of evaporators which are implemented in various industries today.
 Every evaporator design will have a means of transferring heat energy through a heat transfer surface as well as a means to effectively separate the vapors from the residual liquid or solid.
-Differences in how these are achieved distinguishes one type of evaporator from another.
+Differences in how these separations are achieved distinguishes one type of evaporator from another.

 Natural Circulation Evaporators (Calendria type)